Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

 where $*$ means that the entries are unimportant here.
 The zero eigenvalue bifurcates according to the expression \cite{Seyranian:03}

 Since $r<g0$, then we have that $u^*>0$ and, as a result, the matrix in \eqref{eq:A} is Hurwitz stable for any sufficiently small $\eta>0$. \end{proof}}

-Conversely, the following result states that the equilibrium point of the closed-loop network \eqref{eq:mainsystCL2} is locally exponentially stable for any sufficiently large $\eta>0$ provided that an extra conditions are met. \blue{\begin{proposition} Assume that $\bar A=A-e_n e_n ^Tu_*$ is Metzler and Hurwitz stable, and let $\eta,\mu,\theta>0$ be given and such that $r<g_0$.
+Conversely, the following result states that the equilibrium point of the closed-loop network \eqref{eq:mainsystCL2} is locally exponentially stable for any sufficiently large $\eta>0$ provided that an extra condition is met. \black{\begin{proposition} Assume that $\bar A=A-e_n e_n ^Tu_*$ is Metzler and Hurwitz stable, and let $\eta,\mu,\theta>0$ be given and such that $r<g_0$.
 Assume further that the matrix

 is Hurwitz stable.
 Then, the equilibrium point of the closed-loop network \eqref{eq:mainsystCL2} is locally exponentially stable for any sufficiently large $\eta>0$. \end{proposition} \begin{proof} The matrix in \eqref{eq:A} can be rewritten as